 6. Brooklyn Kayak Company TK181

 The BKC UH-TK181 is a kayak that is efficient in resolving the age-old problem of water penetrating your personal items.
-The kayak houses waterproof storage hatches, that safeguard valuable such as keys, wallets, etc.
+The kayak houses waterproof storage hatches, that safeguard valuables such as keys, wallets, etc.

 The kayak features twin paddle rests that allow you to free your hands without the risk of losing the paddles.
-With a feature like multiple carrying handles, this kayak provides a convenient option of transporting it around.
+With a feature like multiple carrying handles, this kayak provides a convenient option for transporting it around.